purpleidea/purpleidea.com/content/blog/2016/11/30/a-revisionist-history-of-configuration-management.md

 I'd like to go into this today, but I think I'm going to split this discussion into a separate blog post.
 Expect something here within a week!

 If you hate the suspense, become a contributor and be involved in these discussions!
-We're hanging out in #mgmtconfig on Freenode.
+We're hanging out in #mgmtconfig on [Libera.chat](https://libera.chat/).
 I also hold occasional videoconferences with code contributors where we talk about the future.

 <span style="text-decoration:underline;">Thanks</span>